harvard-dce/dce_course_admin/README.md

 1. check that the `DATABASE_URL` value in your `.env` matches the user/db you created
 1. run `python manage.py migrate`
 1. run `python manage.py runserver [host:ip]`
+1. Use the django `/admin` UI to create an entry in the `canvas_dev_key` table containing your canvas developer key values (see below)
-1. check that the app's tool config output is functional by visiting http://\[host:ip]/course_admin/tool_config
+1. check that the app's tool config output is functional by visiting [http://host:ip/course_admin/tool_config]()
 1. register the app in your canvas instance
     1. Go to the canvas Admin -> Settings -> Apps tab and click on `+ App` button
     1. Choose Configuration Type: URL